 While sales and driving may not have a lot in common, it might surprise you that I consider dashboards to be a commonality between the two of them.
-In both cases, dashboards give you the security of knowing you’re making the right decision, provides you with valuable information in an instant, and obviously it gives you full control.
+In both cases, dashboards give you the security of knowing you're making the right decision, provide you with valuable information in an instant, and obviously it gives you full control.

 Tip #1 for creating a Top Sales Dashboard in Microsoft Dynamics 365: Keep it simple, stupid.

 Before even creating a dashboard, you need to remind yourself of that goal, of that quarter objective and what you need to achieve it.
 You have to implement a strategy that'll serve you before even thinking of adding charts to your top sales dashboard in Microsoft Dynamics 365.